wolframarnold/chromotype/processing.md

 ## What's the solution?

-Chromotype.
+*Chromotype*.
 It runs on your local computer, but it can also be used to share your photos directly -- but *you* are the cloud.

 Chromotype imports both the photos you have on your computer, even in